ibm-cloud-docs/vpc/api-change-log.md

 For more information, see [Creating an instance group for auto scaling](/docs/vpc?topic=vpc-creating-auto-scale-instance-group).

-The following new operations are available for [instance groups](/apidocs/vpc#list-instance-groups):
+The following new methods are available for [instance groups](/apidocs/vpc#list-instance-groups):

 * `GET` and `POST` for `/instance_groups`
 * `DELETE`, `GET`, and `PATCH` for `/instance_groups/{id}`